KonuTech/IBM-Machine-Learning/README.md

 The receiver operating characteristic (ROC) plots the true positive rate (sensitivity) of a model vs. its false positive rate (1-sensitivity).

-The area under the curve of a ROC plot is a very common method of selecting a classification methods.T

-he precision-recall curve measures the trade-off between precision and recall.
+The area under the curve of a ROC plot is a very common method of selecting a classification methods.
+The precision-recall curve measures the trade-off between precision and recall.

 The ROC curve generally works better for data with balanced classes, while the precision-recall curve generally works better for data with unbalanced classes.